lcultrera/WildCapture/README.md

 ## Dataset

 The dataset used in this work can be found at https://drive.google.com/drive/folders/1823UnVK94NYRTokxkzBbgeYRVL8YSPG4?usp=drive_link.
-Detailed instructions for data preparation and usage can be found in the `dataset/README.md` file.

 ## PreTrained Weights